mitre/event-xml-to-ilf/README.md

 The program leverages many open source libraries, including the XML DOM parser [pugixml](https://pugixml.org/), JSON for C++, redis++ and hiredis.

 # Configuration Files
 The translator **requires** configuration files to function, which it expects to reside in the `sysmon_configuration` module.
-These files specify which fields of the Sysmon events to process and which ECS (Elastic Common Schema) fields it should map the them to.
+These files specify which fields of the Sysmon events to process and which ECS (Elastic Common Schema) fields it should map them to.

 Please refer to that module's [README](https://github.com/mitre/sysmon-config) for further information about them and how to generate them.